velipso/sink/docs/crash-course.md

 -------

 Strings are binary-safe arrays of bytes, that can be any length, and include any value from 0 to
-255. Strings have no concept of unicode (though there are basic helper functions in the standard library for dealing specifically with UTF-8 strings).
+255. Strings have no concept of unicode (though there are basic helper commands in the standard library for dealing specifically with UTF-8 strings).

 Strings can be specified with single quotes `'` or double quotes `"`.
 Single quoted strings do not